jackmaden/philosophybreak/src/pages/articles/john-lockes-empiricism-why-we-are-all-tabula-rasas-blank-slates/index.md

 It seems we are led back to the skeptic’s chief concern: if all we have are mental events happening in our brain, and we can never directly access a ‘physical’ world, why assert the existence of such a world at all?

-Locke, of course, has responses to these concerns, and dedicates significant space to addressing them in [An Essay Concerning Human Understanding](http://www.amazon.com/gp/product/087220216X/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=087220216X&linkId=ebfa57e638093b07e7676016415fbb51).
+Locke, of course, has responses to these concerns, and dedicates significant space to addressing them in <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/087220216X/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=087220216X&linkId=ebfa57e638093b07e7676016415fbb51">An Essay Concerning Human Understanding</a>.
 The success of his arguments has since been intensively discussed by Leibniz, Berkeley, Hume, Kant, and many more great thinkers influenced and stimulated by his work.

 ## Where does Locke’s empiricism leave us?

 <span class="big-letter">T</span>he extent to which Locke’s views align with the common sense of today is testament to the enduring influence his empiricism has had on Western thought.
 His arguments resonated with a lot of thinkers at the time, and challenged rationalism as the dominant approach to epistemology and answering the problem of skepticism.

-As late philosopher Bryan Magee summarizes Locke’s legacy in his philosophical memoirs, [Confessions of a Philosopher](http://www.amazon.com/gp/product/0375750363/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0375750363&linkId=596dfdfc7e47562aebc7063290597368):
+As late philosopher Bryan Magee summarizes Locke’s legacy in his philosophical memoirs, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0375750363/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0375750363&linkId=596dfdfc7e47562aebc7063290597368">Confessions of a Philosopher</a>:

 >If Locke has come to be thought of as something of a plain, commonsensical thinker, perhaps even a bit pedestrian, it is because what he had to say has become so familiar that it may be in danger of seeming obvious to us now; but the truth is that when he put it forward it was profoundly original, and not obvious at all.
 The fact that it can seem obvious now is a measure of his influence.
 Indeed, it could be seriously argued that he is the most influential philosopher since Aristotle.